-1) it had even turned out, and that
+1) it had even come to light, and that

 Trust me, one day you will miss these glory days.

 Just look at the United States.
 45 years ago Nixon resigned for being a crook – his transgression nowhere near the things that fly today.
 Publicly admitting that he thought he’s above the law was scandalous.
-In 2019, the president can tweet thousands of lies, claim his immunity even more openly, and the reaction is pure helplessness.
+In 2019, the president can tweet thousands of lies, claim his immunity even more openly, and the reaction is pure helplessness – and hysterical support.

 No one knows what to do so they come up with excuses and explanations.
-He may have written that, but can we prove that they are really lies?
+He may have tweeted that he murdered someone, but can we prove it?
 Do we have enough evidence?
 The burden of evidence suddenly falls on the powerless – while the powerful doesn’t even remember self-restraint.

-Lying is simply no longer a problem for a politician.
-They do it so naturally, in our face, in the camera, even to each other – only to find out that there are no consequences.
+Lying is no longer a problem for a politician.
+They do it so naturally, in our face, on camera, even to each other – only to find out that there are no consequences.

-Are there enough people in your country who spend the next years trying to get all the crooks prosecuted?
+Are there enough prosecutors in your country who want to spend the next years trying to get all the crooks prosecuted?
+Are they good?
 Do we even have the manpower?
 Are there enough lawyers who want to fight corruption – or have too many of them given up?
-We don’t have enough investigative journalists to keep all the scandals and the all-but-open public money theft on the agenda.
-How many lawyers would it require to get through all the muck – even if the legal system wasn’t fatally wounded.
+We don’t have enough investigative journalists to keep all the scandals and the public money theft on the agenda.
+How many lawyers would it require to get through all the muck – even if the legal system wasn’t fatally wounded?

 We feel so helpless against politicians, we don’t even apply the same standards against them anymore.